How to Resolved Network Related Issue | 10 Common Way

 A network allows you to connect to the internet and other computers to share and exchange data.
-Network related issues are the most irritation thing that a user can encounter.
-With the help of this article, you will get to know that how can you fix such errors.
-Here are the steps that will help you to resolve the network related issues.
+Network-related issues are the most irritating things that a user can encounter.
+With the help of this article, you will get to know how you can fix such errors.
+Here are the steps that will help you resolved network related issue.

 1. Check your network connection settings.

-• Click on start and then go to control panel.
+• Click on Start and then go to the Control Panel.

-• Under control panel, you need to select the option of ”Network and Internet.”
+• Under the control panel, you need to select the option “Network and Internet.”

-• Examine whether there is a proper connection between modem and router.
+• Examine whether there is a proper connection between the modem and the router.

-• Ensure that the Wi-Fi switch of your system is on.
-To find it out, click on the icon of Wi-Fi which is located at the right-hand side of the toolbar.
+• Ensure that the Wi-Fi switch on your system is on.
+To find it, click on the Wi-Fi icon located on the right-hand side of the toolbar.

-• If in case you are notified with an issue, such as “unable to clear the DNS cache,” address the problem.
+• If you are notified of an issue, such as “unable to clear the DNS cache,” address the problem.
 Select the option of “Diagnose and Repair.”

 • Verify the functioning of network adapters and log in as an administrator.
-To do so, you need to:
+To do this, you need to:

 • Click on Start > Control Panel > System and Maintenance > Device Manager.
 Click on “Network Adapters.”